Tax Credits for Education

 - Box 4 represents reductions made to amounts billed for qualified tuition and related expenses that were reported for a prior calendar year.

-- Box 5 represents the total amount of scholarships, grants or 3rd Party Credits that were processed for the payment of qualified tuition and related expenses.
+- Box 5 represents the total amount of scholarships, grants, or third party credits that were processed for the payment of qualified tuition and related expenses.

 - Box 6 represents the amount of reductions or refunds made for scholarships or grants that were reported for a prior year.